xylous/izobata/doc/API.md

 `void clearscr(void)` - clear both the render buffer and the screen

+If you want to find the maximum size of the terminal *in terms of lines and columns*, use the `void terminal_size(int *x, int *y)` function, which puts the number of maximum columns into `x` and the number of maximum lines into `y`.

 ## Lines and shapes

 You won't hardcode all of a polygon's points, it's too tedious.
 Instead, it's